210342/OPC-UA-OOI-webapp/M2M/M2MCommunication.Services/README.md

 > Implements `IDisposable`

-A wrapper for an injected `IConfiguration` implementation
+A wrapper for an injected `IMessageBus` implementation

 #### Constructors